18F/18f.gsa.gov/_join/open-positions/content-designer-gs14.md

 ### Content-designer GS-14

-As an 18F Content Designer, you’ll collaborate with agency partners, product managers, other designers, and engineers to deliver user-centered content.
+As an 18F Content Designer, you’ll collaborate with 18F's partners at other federal agencies, product managers, other designers, and engineers to deliver user-centered content.
 You will lead efforts to plan, create, organize, and continually refine content for audiences inside and outside of government.

 ## Key Objectives